 You thought of telling them that sometimes you found carved stones buried in dense layers of silt.
 But that was three miles inland, nowhere near the sea.

 The men rode on and your thoughts turned to finding pasture for your goats in your barren, treeless land.

-This web page was designed with Mobirise website theme
+web page was created with Mobirise web theme